Bocholt station: Railway facilities

 The preserved entrance building was built in 1904.
 It now houses the town library and the town gallery.
 South of the former entrance building was a goods yard, where trains were loaded with goods on a loading track and ran towards the Ruhr area.

 In the mid-1990s, the passenger station was completely rebuilt.
 One island platform was torn down and the other was converted into an interchange platform with buses on the other side.
 At the same time, a new, smaller entrance building was erected, which faces directly onto the remaining platform.
 In the past there was a locomotive shed with a turntable at the station, where steam locomotives were located.

 Rail services

-The station is located on the Bocholt-Wesel railway and is served by Der Bocholter, which os operated by Abellio Rail NRW to Wesel.
-Although this stops at all stations, it is classified as a Regional-Express, the RE 19a, because it is intended to operate it as a portion of the Rhein-IJssel-Express to Düsseldorf when the line is electrified.
+The station is located on the Bocholt-Wesel railway and is served by the Rhein-IJssel-Express (RE 19), which is operated by VIAS.
+Although this stops at all stations to Wesel, it is classified as a Regional-Express, because it is operated as a portion of the Rhein-IJssel-Express to Düsseldorf.

-The following service currently call at Bocholt: